DEV-AK-Singh/Para-Formatter/README.md

 ## Contributing

 Contributions are welcome!
-To contribute to Para Formator, follow these steps:
+To contribute to Para Formatter, follow these steps:

 1. Fork this repository.
 2. Create a new branch: `git checkout -b feature/my-feature`